 What is an ankle arthroscopy?

-What does this involve?
+What does the keyhole surgery involve?

-At two weeks the stitches will be removed, and you will be able to gently mobilise on the ankle.
+At two weeks, the stitches will be removed, and you will be able to gently mobilise on the ankle.
 Your recovery will depend on the exact nature of the surgery performed, and it will take two to three months for all the swelling and stiffness to resolve.

 What risks should I know about?

 An ankle arthroscopy is a commonly performed and generally safe procedure but there are some potential complications you should be aware of.
 These affect a very small percentage of patients.